 "The operations environment of the Group will continue to be challenging," it told the Hong Kong Stock Exchange.
 "The [electronic manufacturing services] industry is extremely competitive and pricing pressure from customers and rising manufacturing cost has put a squeeze on its profit margin."

 Hong Kong-based Cosmos offered perhaps the most broad-based look at the industry's position in its financial report.

 It said its mainland Chinese plastics processing factories, for example, posted a loss of HK$20.2 million (US$2.6 million), including charges for closing a plastic products factory in Wuxi and relocating other processing operations.

 The company also said the Chinese government's program of subsidizing rural home appliance purchases, which started several years ago to boost domestic consumption, actually hurt business at its molding plant in Hefei, Anhui province, in the first part of the year.

 "The subsidy policy for home appliances products in rural areas… turned out to be negative to the business as the market prematurely exhausted its purchasing power," Cosmos said.
 Still, it said the Hefei plant climbed back to break-even by the end of the year.

-The company said it will continue to focus on developing new products, such as upgraded versions of energy-saving molding machines, and it said it believed it would return to profitability this year.
+The company said it will continue to focus on developing new products, such as upgraded versions of energy-saving molding machines, provide precision mold services, and it said it believed it would return to profitability this year.

 "It is anticipated that 2013 should be the year to turnaround and bring profits for the group," it said.